Xinoph/xinoph.github.io/_posts/2015-03-25-radiolandShaderDemo.md

 <h3>Overview</h3>

 This demo compares four different shaders, the middle two of which I wrote using Unity's ShaderLab language.<br>

-The WebGL demo differs slightly from in-game due to some web optimization.
-Refer to the screenshots for a more accurate representation.
+<b>Note:</b> The WebGL demo differs slightly from in-game due to some web optimization, or it might not run in your browser.<br>
+Please view using <a href="https://www.mozilla.org/en-US/firefox/new/">Firefox</a> or refer to the screenshots for a more accurate representation.

 <h3>Description</h3>